VQEG/number-of-subjects/README.md

-# Calculations for Number of Subjects
+# VQEGNumSubjTool — Calculations for Number of Subjects

 This repository hosts scripts and data for estimating the required number of test subjects for typical Quality of Experience experiments.